digital8150/ckir-crasher-2/README.md

 # ckir crasher 2
 ### DISCLAIMER
-⚠️ for educational purporse only
+⚠️ for educational purpose only